emick/jvm-codegen-libs/README.md

 new OrderFieldProcessor(order).visitAll();
 ```

+### Real world usage

+  * Ensure copy constructor handles all fields
+  * Serialize instance without annotations
+  * Validate instance without annotations

+### Alternatives

+  * (Partial:) IntelliJ IDEA checks that copy constructor handles all fields

 ## @GenerateFieldEnum

 Generates an enum containing all fields of the annotated class as enum values.
+The enum values have a getter to return the field name as String.

 ## @GenerateFieldNames

-Generates a class containing all field names of the annotated class as fields.
+Generates a class containing all field names of the annotated class as constant String fields.

+### Real world usage

+  * Compiler-checked field references when using reflection

 ### Alternatives

-1) Java: No viable alternative
+1) Java: No viable alternative without other annotation processors
 2) Kotlin natively supports: `SomeClass::someField.name`

 ## @GenerateTransformMapper